Solle v Butcher: Judgment

 The Court of Appeal held by a majority (Jenkins LJ dissenting) that there should be no order for restitution of the overpaid rent, and the contract should be rescinded on terms (i.e. with conditions attached) which Solle be allowed to choose whether to have a lease at £250, or whether to leave the flat.

 Bucknill LJ held that Butcher, the landlord, was entitled to rescind the contract, saying the following:

 Denning LJ, concurring, said the contract was valid at law, but voidable in equity.
 The court would have the discretion to impose terms for the contract being set aside.
 He said the following:

 Jenkins LJ, dissenting, said the contract could not be rescinded because it was a mistake of law.

 Significance

-The doctrine of equitable mistake was doubted by the Court of Appeal's ruling in The Great Peace in 2002, and Lord Phillips MR formally disapproved of the Solle v Butcher judgement.
+The doctrine of equitable mistake was doubted by the Court of Appeal's ruling in Great Peace Shipping Ltd v Tsavliris (International) Ltd in 2002, and Lord Phillips MR formally disapproved of the Solle v Butcher judgement.
 Lord Phillips declared that the trial judge, Toulson J., had "reached the bold conclusion that the view of the jurisdiction of the court expressed by Denning LJ in Solle v Butcher was ‘over-broad’, by which he meant wrong"; and he went on to uphold the trial judge's decision.

 Solle v Butcher had troubled academic and practising lawyers for decades, and there was some relief when the Great Peace case was decided.

 Nevertheless, it remains a point of contention whether mistake in equity does, and should, enable rescission for wider reasons than acknowledged in The Great Peace and its restrictive interpretation.